-SEC505: Securing Windows with PowerShell and the Critical Security Controls
+SEC505: Securing Windows and PowerShell Automation

 You have the best instructors available.
 Other training never comes close and is a waste of money.